bradleypeterson/Server_Manager/README.md

 # Server_Manager
 # Project Overview
-A project that enables instructors and students at Weber State to track and manage Computer Science projects via web application.
+A project that enables instructors and students at Weber State to track and manage Projects and Servers via web application.
-### Instructors
+### Admin
 Instructors can create courses, create groups within courses, and generate student credentials.
 Instructors have full CRUD operations over these objects.
 Instructors can provide the generated credentials to students within groups to login.
 Instructors are able to view any projects that are created from any student within a group.

-### Students
+### Faculty
 Students may login using the provided credentials and create/manage their own project(s).
 The student fills out the required information in the project form and submits it; from there, they are given full CRUD operations for their projects.

 ### Technology Used